avillagran801/SR-IRP-solvers/README.md

 * **PrevProfit:** Injects historical cumulative utility into the daily evaluation.
 * **MoreDemand:** Prioritizes high-volume products to ensure critical demand is met before time runs out.
 * **LessStock:** Dynamically prioritizes restocking products that are closest to a stock-out.

-### Multi-Period Orchestration (Beam Search)
-* **Standard Beam Search:** Truncates candidate states based on isolated daily utility.
-* **PrevProfit:** Tracks and evaluates based on long-term accumulated profit.
-* **FutureEffects:** A look-ahead heuristic that applies soft penalties to solutions that leave inventory vulnerable to stock-outs the next day.

 ## Prerequisites